-The revised National Climate Action Plan 2023 provides a detailed plan for taking decisive action to achieve a 51% reduction in overall greenhouse gas emissions by 2030 and setting us on a path to reach net-zero emissions by no later than 2050.
+The revised National Climate Action Plan 2021 provides a detailed plan for taking decisive action to achieve a 51% reduction in overall greenhouse gas emissions by 2030 and setting us on a path to reach net-zero emissions by no later than 2050, as committed to in the Programme for Government and set out in the Climate Act 2021.
 The Plan lists the actions needed to deliver on climate targets and sets indicative ranges of emissions reductions for each sector of the economy.
-Updates to the Climate Action Plan are intended to be issued periodically, to ensure alignment with Ireland's legally binding economy-wide carbon budgets and sectoral ceilings.
+It will be updated annually, including in 2022, to ensure alignment with legally binding economy-wide carbon budgets and sectoral ceilings.